 Normally, it's best if your coop has end doors that you can close at night, and so that you can confine the chickens inside when you move the coop.
 It's also a good idea to be able to shut the hens in for the selection of specific chickens for culling or other purposes (such as isolating a sick hen).

 Build a Roof

 Roofing can be of many materials, and certainly scavenged and repurposed roofing of any sort can work.
-In our example, we used painted galvanized steel roofing.
-Other possible materials you could use include greenhouse plastic or even a tarp.
+This coop's roof was made with painted galvanized steel roofing.
+Other possible materials you could use include greenhouse plastic or a tarp.